robertzk/rfinance17-notes/nobullshit.md

 "It takes a big man to admit his data is small" - Hadley Wickhan @jcheng "It's not always the size that matters ;)" - Szilard Pafka

+EC2 machine go up to 2TB RAM.
+You will be fine lol.